zhiwehu/PythonAlgorithm/README.md

 ##### P.S: I

-* ts was an empty, forked repository earlier and it is intended to make a PR daily with a new data stucture so presence of any specific data structure is subjected to its pull request.
+* It was an empty, forked repository earlier and it is intended to make a PR daily with a new data stucture so presence of any specific data structure is subjected to its pull request.
 If its not found, it will be uploaded later.
 * View Branches for unavailable data structure as I'm waiting to get a merge with the original repo.